MUGWANEZAMANZI/Abunzi/README.md

 http://<your-ip>:8000
 ```

-You should see your Laravel application!
+You should see our Abunzi application!

 **Note:**
-- Make sure your firewall allows inbound connections on port 8000.
+- My firewall allows inbound connections on port 8000.
-- For production or public access, use a proper web server (like Nginx or Apache) and secure your app.

 ---

 ## Usage

 - Register or log in.
 - Submit a dispute with details.
-- System predicts the article & punishment, and emails you.
+- You can talk to Mbaza AI through crime prompt and punishment responses
 - Track progress in your dashboard.
+- Enjoy simplicity

 ## Machine Learning